gaehlerm/SoftwareEngineering/README.md

 # 20. Writing better Code with Tests

-"You wanted a banana but what you got was a gorilla holding the banana and the entire jungle." - Joe Armstrong
+Quality is a product of a conflict between programmers and testers. ― Yegor Bugayenk

 [https://www.testim.io/blog/test-automation-benefits/]